cosbi-research/VisualSHIELD/README.md

 You may freely use this work in your research and activities under the BSD 3-Clause License (see LICENSE file).

+For details, citation and contact information see the paper [ Strengths and limitations of non-disclosive data analysis: a comparison of breast cancer survival classifiers using VisualSHIELD ](https://www.frontiersin.org/articles/10.3389/fgene.2024.1270387)
 For more information and guided hands-on tutorials on how everything can be systematically glued together, see the [usage](#usage) section or get in touch with the [Cosbi Bioinformatics lab](bioinformatics@cosbi.eu).
 We'll be happy to help!

 ## Table of contents